ton-blockchain/ton-connect/bridge.md

 Used by the embedded apps via the injected binding `window.<wallet-js-bridge-key>.tonconnect`.

-`wallet-js-bridge-key` must be specified in the [wallets list](https://github.com/ton-connect/wallets-list)
+`wallet-js-bridge-key` can be specified in the [wallets list](https://github.com/ton-blockchain/wallets-list)

 JS bridge runs on the same device as the wallet and the app, so communication is not encrypted.